BabylonJS/BabylonNative/BUILDING.md

 git clone --recursive https://github.com/BabylonJS/BabylonNative.git
 ```

 Babylon Native requires Babylon.js.
 You will need to install NPM packages to resolve these dependencies.
+From the root
+of the repository on the command line, run the following commands:

 ```
-cd <repo root>
 cd Apps
 npm install
 ```